tedjames/squad-jarvis/README.md

 ## Future improvements

-- [ ] Integrate TTS so the AI can talk back to the user and announce elevation/azimuth
+- [ ] Option to run whisper locally instead of using the API
-- [ ] Run whisper locally instead of using the API
+- [x] Integrate TTS so the AI can talk back to the user and announce elevation/azimuth
 - [x] Instead of recording for 5 seconds, use VAD (voice activity detection) to detect when you're done talking and then process the audio
 - [x] Display previous elevation/azimuth values so it's easier to switch between two targets
 - [x] Allow users to save targets to a list